imsibaja/bren-eds213-data/data-modeling.md

 ### Reflection

 1. Site
 - A foreign key to the sites table.
-THe code is checked to have a length of 4.
+The code is checked to have a length of 4.
 Null values are not allowed.
 2. Year
 - An interger in which null values are not allowed.
 The year is important to know when the survey was conducted.
 3. Date